From The History of Philosophy: A Short Survey

 Pseudo-Dionysius: Positive and Negative Religious Language

 In his short work titled Mystical Theology, he discusses the limits of religious language and presents a two-step process that we must take when describing God.
-First, we begin with positive descriptions by which we attempt to say what God is, such as by saying that God is powerful.
-Second, realizing the inadequacy of our positive descriptions, we then proceed negatively by denying the positive ascriptions that we made; for example, we deny that God is powerful as humans understand the term “power.”
+First, we begin with positive descriptions by which we attempt to say what God is, such as by stating that God is powerful.
+Second, we realize the inadequacy of these positive descriptions, then negatively denying each of them.
+For example, we assert positively that God is powerful, but proceed negatively by denying that God is powerful in the way that humans understand the term “power.”
 Thus, the more we deny our positive descriptions of God, the closer we get to an understanding of God.

 Through these successive steps of first affirming then denying God’s attributes, Pseudo-Dionysius argues that we climb ever higher towards an understanding of God that rests on a mystical experience of the divine as we approach him.
 God himself, though, can never be adequately described: “for the perfect and sole cause of all is above all affirmation, and that which transcends all is above all subtraction, absolutely separate, and beyond all that is” (Mystical Theology, 5).